Everyday Trials

 to the point where we make a game out of counting how many people stare at us.

-Let me explain first by saying, typically, I hang around with females.
+Let me explain first by saying that I typically hang around with females.
 Not due

 to any other reason, except I tend to get along with them better.
 Most of my